-In Van Gogh’s paintings, the Post-Impressionist motive “I depict not what I see, but what I feel” is particularly evident.
+In Vincent van Gogh’s paintings, the motive of Post-Impressionism “I depict not what I see, but what I feel” is particularly evident.
 The artist caricatures the properties of objects to convey the desired emotions.
 For the same reason, he fancifully decorates his paintings and sometimes applies so much paint that they seem three-dimensional.

-Everyday walks through the prism of one’s own experience are Van Gogh’s formula, which had begun with Expressionism.
+Everyday walks through the prism of one’s own experience are Van Gogh’s formula.
+They are also key for Expressionism.

-At first, Gauguin challenged the Impressionists with a palette of colors.
+At first, Paul Gauguin challenged the Impressionists with his color palette.
 Bright yellow, orange, green, blue, and other unnatural juicy colors spilled over his paintings.
 They gave Gauguin’s artistic world a unique expressiveness and emphasized the artist’s emotional attitude towards what he depicted.

 Then, Gauguin marked his retreat from Impressionism, creating only semi-real worlds full of symbolism and allegory.

-Later the artist began to depict planes of pure color and not using shadows.
+Later the artist began to depict planes of pure color and stopped using shadows.

 After a long search, he found something that would give this clarity.
 It was a technique of color separation called pointillism.
 Seurat, without pity, said goodbye to the arbitrary strokes of the Impressionists and began to paint using dots, without mixing colors.
 It seemed to him that in this way his paintings would literally breathe the color and radiate light.

-Have you already felt the ideas of Cubism?
+Do you already feel the ideas of Cubism?

 Like Seurat, Cézanne loved the clear structure of the composition and the separation of contrasting colors.
 However, unlike his colleague, he spent his creative research in the open air with a planner in his hands.
 During his “field research” he tried to portray nature more deeply and objectively than the Impressionists did.
 He realized another important thing, we do not see all of the details but we see the forms.
 Thus, Cézanne began to reduce trees, mountains, people, buildings to geometric shapes.
 It was a revolution.
 Cézanne opened the door to Modernism.